 Hare lets you define your own error types and leverage tagged unions to define a generic module error of all possible errors to make handling them easier.
+Errors are defined like any other type, but are prefixed with the ! to denote they are an error type.
+Errors can be any built-in type, but most times they are `!void` which merely defines a type with no size at all.

 use errors;